espg/mortie/README.md

 reduced to just healpy and numpy in the near future.
 Although not a dependency, there are several functions that have been written to interface with the vaex project.
-The environment.yaml file contains a full plotting environment needed to run the examples; requirements.txt are the requirements for only the library.
+The environment.yaml file contains a full plotting environment needed to run the examples; setup.py will only build the minimum requirements for only the library.

 ## Funding
 Initial funding of this work was supported by the ICESat-2 project science